Eschatologue/CM_wiki/docs/gameplay/phb/damage-and-healing.md

 Scoring a Critical Hit on an attack roll results in dealing double damage.

-**Example**: A ranger scoring a Critical Hit with a short sword (1d6 piercing damage) + 3 (Dexterity modifier).
-The ranger rolled 3 on the :die-d6: d6, dealing a total of 6 damage and it is doubled to 12 Piercing damage as a result.
+**Example**: A ranger scoring a Critical Hit with a short sword (1d6 :dmg-prcg: Piercing damage) + 3 (Dexterity modifier).
+The ranger rolled 3 on the :die-d6: d6, dealing a total of 6 damage and it is doubled to 12 :dmg-prcg: Piercing damage as a result.

 ## Saving Throws and Damage